Hydro renaissance: An old solution to fix a new problem

 The board has called for a temporary halt on any further pumped-storage schemes on Scottish lochs until the impact on wild salmon populations is properly understood.

 It’s clear these projects require buy-in from the people who live and work in the surrounding areas if they are going to be successful.
-Director of Glen Earrach Energy, Roderick MacLeod, whose father owns part of the Balmacaan Estate where his company’s project plans to build, tells Holyrood it has held four community engagement sessions, which already have led to some major changes to where the entrance, cable and ventilation tunnels were situated.
+Director of Glen Earrach Energy, Roderick MacLeod, whose family own the Balmacaan Estate where his company’s project plans to build, tells Holyrood it has held four community engagement sessions, which already have led to some major changes to where the entrance, cable and ventilation tunnels were situated.
 MacLeod says the engagement has “massively improved the design of the project”.

 “Initial designs placed certain elements of the project closer to Loch Ness and nearby habitation, which raised understandable concerns, particularly around water supply.
 As we engaged further and conducted more detailed geological assessments, it became clear that a revised location not only addressed these concerns but also made better sense from a technical and environmental perspective.
 This collaborative process has been crucial to ensuring the project minimises impact and maximises benefits.”